dnr/temporal/service/matching/fairness.md

 When we load the task queue metadata, we get A and M. All non-dispatched backlog tasks should be in that range (see Fencing below).
 Initialize R to A.

-When we read: Do a read for tasks with R <= level <= M, limit Bt (batch target size).
+When we read: Do a read for tasks with R <= level, limit Bt (batch target size).
 Note that if R > M, then the range must be empty and we can skip the read.

-Suppose we get n tasks and the last one is m (n <= Bt and m <= M).
+Suppose we get n tasks and the last one is m (n <= Bt).
 For now, suppose that we're not concurrently writing tasks.

-Case n == Bt, m < M: We've read one full batch but we didn't get to the end.
+Case n == Bt: We've read one full batch.
 Set R to m+1 so that we can start the next read there.

-Case n == Bt, m == M: We read one full batch and it just happened to get to the end.
-Set R to M+1.
-When we dispatch enough tasks and want to load more, we'll see that R > M and not do another read.

-Case 0 < n < Bt, m == M: We read a partial batch and got to the end.
-Set R to M+1.
-We don't have to do another read since R > M.
+Case 0 < n < Bt: We read a partial batch and got to the end.
+Set R to m+1.
+We won't do another read next time since R > M.

-Case 0 < n < Bt, m < M: We read completely up to M but we didn't find a task _at_ M. This is okay, maybe it expired.
-Set R to M+1 anyway.

 Case n == 0: We didn't find any tasks at all.
 Set R to M+1.